 Here are a few tips to help you make the most out of your Facebook advertising campaigns:

-1. Target, target, target
+2. Target, target, target

 3. Boost your competitions

 Competitions are a great way to boost your engagement in the first place, but if you give them an extra boost with Facebook advertising then they can go through the roof – and you’ll be able to obtain the email address from each contestant, too, as an added bonus to grow your list.
 Just remember to tag them properly when importing to your email marketing software.
 Better yet, use a tool that has everything under the same roof.

-3. Follow up with email
+4. Follow up with email

 To really ensure that your Facebook ads are lasting, make sure that you follow up any conversions that they’ve engendered with an email marketing message of thanks.
 And then again with any special offers that you have in the future.
 And then to alert them to any new blog posts that you write.
 Keep going, once you’ve got them, you’ve got them.